timescale/docs/use-timescale/hyperfunctions/index.md

 Hyperfunctions allow you to perform critical time-series queries quickly, analyze time-series data, and extract meaningful information.

-Some hyperfunctions are included in the default TimescaleDB product.
+Some hyperfunctions are included by default in Timescale.
 For additional hyperfunctions, you need to install the [Timescale Toolkit][install-toolkit] PostgreSQL extension.